kennydkim/CS128H-Project/README.md

 Justin Kim (jwk8)

 # Project Introduction
 A variation on the classic Dinosaur Game (Chrome Dino) that pops up on your browser when there is no internet connection.
-Instead of a boring old dinosaur, you will be playing as the Ferris the Rustacean Crab to survive as long as possible against one other competitor in a online multiplayer server fully developed in Rust.
+Instead of a boring old dinosaur, you will be playing as Ferris the Rustacean Crab to survive as long as possible against one other competitor in a online multiplayer server fully developed in Rust.

 # System Overview
 - Client